 - have previous experience in working with different cultural or special groups

-- demonstrate previous experience in working with teams
+- have previous experience in working with teams

-- be available to work for one month in Nepal in October 2020
+- be able to work for one month in Nepal.

 The PPF will provide:

 - a daily allowance and local transport costs